Categories of sessions:

 Dr. Amy Parker and Mary Tellefson

-This session looks at the research and themes around providing and maximizing O&M services to students in rural and remote areas.
+This session looks at the research and themes around providing and maximizing O&M services.

 As part of on-going research, participants will reflect and give feedback on information provided, including models of distance consultation, role release and grouping strategies.

 Data collected from this interactive session will be used in the research process.

 Designing Fun and Purposeful O&M Lessons Using the Geocaching App Concurrent Group B

 This session will explain how to use geocaching activities to design fun and purposeful O&M lessons in my teaching practice with children and young adults.